outofcoffee/imposter/docs/openapi_plugin.md

       statusCode: 200
 ```

-## Conditional responses based on query parameters
+## Conditional responses

-You can control response behaviour based on the value of query parameters
+You can control response behaviour based on the value of query parameters, path parameters, headers or body content.

 ```yaml
 # override-examples-config.yaml